I DEMAND MAGIC!

 POINT 1: Basically – ACoAs concluded that we can’t be anything, can’t have anything, can’t get anywhere!
 From years of suffering, a deep part of us gave up early in life: “What’s the use, I should be dead anyway”.

 ➼ A reminder about Abuse & Abandonment (A/A)

-• For US to deal with: Because A/A happened on all 4 PMES levels – Physical, Emotional, Mental, Spiritual, & not just about someone going away, we have to work on healing each one, from going to the bathroom to our relationship with a H.P.
+• For US to deal with: Because A/A happened on all 4 PMES levels – Physical, Emotional, Mental, Spiritual, & not just about someone going away, we have to work on healing each area, from going to the bathroom to our relationship with H.P.

 POINT 2: As a result – ACoAs want everything done for us – equally true for the Hero as for the Lost Child.

 Experiencing so much hurt & loss as kids – we want it to be made up to us, one way or another.
 To compensate, we hang on to the magical thinking of a child, having ‘great expectations’ of life & people, which is not just wishful thinking but a raging need, including the absolute conviction / expectation / assumption – about how of a date, event, relationship, meeting… should turn out – or we’ll die!

 • On the surface we say: “I don’t know how, I’m not allowed, it’s too hard …” but the real, real truth – deeply buried – is that we don’t want to take care of ourselves.
 If our family didn’t do it for us, then we’re not going to do it for ourselves now!.
 So there!
 We’ve suffered enough so we’re understandably resentful & petulant.
 We want ours!
 (But we will do it for others)

 While having wildly unrealistic expectations (U.E.) of others, we can start by seeing how off-center ours own are :

 • Being the victim – that because we were abused as children, we don’t have to be responsible for ourselves or forge a life of our own